andermoran/AngularAdvice/README.md

 # Ander's Angular Adivce

 ## Basics
 - Angular (currently on Angular 8) is a framework that allows for dynamic, reactive web applications as well as native mobile applications
 - It is a combination of TypeScript (a subset of Javascript) and HTML
 - The "main" file is `app.component.ts` which is a component itself which is loaded into the home html page, index.html
+> *Note: please view this page in Chroime

 ## Components
 - Components are similar, one could even say analogous. to classes in OOP (Object Oriented Programming)